wwsztb/Twitter-sentiment-analysis/README.md

 # Twitter-sentiment-analysis
 Web science assignment
-\n
   The result processed in the preprocessing folder, and the result file is the original twitter data